 Help Providence during the COVID-19 crisis

-Although specific needs for COVID-19 recovery are not yet identified, we know they will be significant.
-Below are several funds we would ask you to consider supporting as they will provide direct help and needed equipment and supplies.
+Although specific needs for COVID-19 recovery continue to evolve, we know they will be significant.
+Below are several funds we would ask you to consider supporting as they will provide direct help, needed equipment and supplies.

 Greatest Need Fund